TI SensorTag: Real world data in the palm of your hand

-The SensorTag 2.0 (or CC2650 SensorTag) was released in March this year - the original TI BLE SensorTag has been around for several years, but is no longer available for purchase.
+The SensorTag 2.0 (or CC2650 SensorTag) was released in March 2015 - the original TI BLE SensorTag had been around for several years, but is no longer available for purchase.

 The SensorTag 2.0 carries on board ten sensors:

-The additional sensor (digital microphone) is on-board, but not currently activated - we may expect this to come online with a future firmware update.
+An additional sensor (digital microphone) is reportedly on-board, but not currently activated.

 The SensorTag includes several programmable alerts - red and green LED lights and a buzzer.
 (The SensorTag is also extendable with programming options using "devPacks" - a USB-powered debugger, an LED "watch" and an audio/LED interface).